EPS is dedicated to preventing bullying. Do your part – Step In!

 - Protect yourself.
 Sometimes you cannot walk away.
 If you are being physically hurt, protect yourself so that you can get away.

 - Tell an adult you trust.
 Talking to someone could help you figure out the best ways to deal with the problem.
 In some cases, adults need to get involved for the bullying to stop.
-Report it using our online report form below.
+Report it.

 - Find a safe place.
 Go somewhere that you feel safe and secure like the library, a favorite teacher’s classroom, or the office.